Stafford and Uttoxeter Railway: Uttoxeter developments

-The twentieth century
+Twentieth century

 During the First World War cutbacks were made to passenger services and facilities.
 However, there was considerable freight movement westwards from the armament factories at Branston Depot and Chilwell Ordnance Depot.
 Royal Engineers personnel who had been trained at Longmoor Military Railway were drafted in to work parts of the line.

 In 1919 plans to extend the railway (particularly at Stafford Common) were announced but they were not proceeded with after the announcement of the Railways Act 1921.

 In 1923, the Grouping of the Railways of Great Britain took place pursuant to the Railways Act 1921, and the Great Northern Railway, owner of the S&UR line, was a constituent of the new London and North Eastern Railway.
-Through the 1920s and early 1930, some enhancement to passenger receipts took place because of the popularity of inward excursions to places such as the picturesque village of Salt, and through traffic to the racecourses at Uttoxeter and Doncaster, and to East Coast seaside destinations.
+Through the 1920s and early 1930, some enhancement to passenger receipts took place because of the popularity of inward excursions to places such as the village of Salt, and through traffic to the racecourses at Uttoxeter and Doncaster, and to East Coast seaside destinations.

 Decline and closure

 In 1938, a public bus service was introduced (by the Green Bus Company) between Stafford and Uttoxeter, leading to a fall in railway passenger numbers.
 With the outbreak of World War II, passenger services were reduced to one return train a day from 2 October 1939, and on 4 December 1939, all civilian passenger services were suspended, as a means of dealing with staff shortages resulting from enlistment.
 Special trains ran to RAF Stafford, near Stafford Common station, and to a Royal Ordnance Factory at Bromshall.

 After the war, civilian passenger and freight services briefly resumed.
-In 1949 the line became part of British Railways| on the nationalisation of the British railway network.
+In 1948 the line became part of British Railways| on the nationalisation of the British railway network.

 On 5 March 1951 the line was closed to all through services except military traffic using the extensive sidings at RAF Stafford, and to Stafford Common goods yard.

 Stafford Common goods yard closed in August 1968.
 On 28 November 1975 the final movement from RAF Stafford took place, and the line was now closed completely.

 A special train organised by the Stephenson Locomotive Society became the last train to travel the entire route, on 23 March 1957, except that Bramshall Junction had been removed.
 The train returned from just short of the junction to Stafford.
 Track from Hopton and Uttoxeter was lifted between 1957 and 1962.
 The railway bridge over the Trent and Mersey Canal at Weston was eventually removed in the 1990s; it had been used by a local farm to let dairy cattle cross the canal.

 There is now no railway use of the former line.